 I started my career as a family therapist in southern Arkansas working for Millcreek.
 I worked as a therapist at the Day Treatment program.
 This was an alternative school environment for children who were too unstable to attend public school.
 I also worked with the inpatient program.
 The inpatient facility was for children who were to unstable to live at home.

 I eventually changed employment and worked for Fordyce Counseling Clinic.
 I worked in the high schools and elementary schools.
 I worked with a broad range of children.
 Some the children were at risk of going to an inpatient facility and others simply had some trouble focusing.
 During this time, I spent a lot of time doing family counseling.
 I worked with parents on their own mental health problems.
 I worked with the families on the interactions that were maintaining the manifestation of the identified issues.
-Our third child was born while we lived in southern Arkansas.
+We had our third child during this time.

 After working at Vista Health, I started work at Day Springs.
 Day Springs was a school based and outpatient clinic service provider.
 I provided services to children and adolescents in school, families in the clinic, and adults in the clinic.
 I also coordinated services with mental health paraprofessionals and school counselors.

 I currently work in private practice.
 I work with a variety of populations.
 I work in an office setting with adults and families.
 I work on marital, individual, and family problems.
 I also work with children and adolescents.
 I do a lot of work with families, helping them take a chaotic environment and making it into a peaceful home.
 I help the children and parents work together in identifying and solving the problems.
 I help them build behavior plans that help the family achieve their desired result.
-I help the parents work on personal and marital issues that are prerequisite to having a calm home.
+I help adults resolve depression, anxiety, relational, and other mental health issues.